wmsgames/breakout/README.md

 - Ball speed
   - The ball should slowly get faster at certain points in the game.
 See [https://en.wikipedia.org/wiki/Breakout_(video_game)](https://en.wikipedia.org/wiki/Breakout_(video_game)#Gameplay)
 - Mobile and touchscreen support
-  - Allow the game to be scalled down to a phone size.
+  - Allow the game to be scaled down to a phone size.
 See https://codepen.io/straker/pen/VazMaL
   - Support [touch controls](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events)
 - Better paddle movement
   - Currently the paddle movement is sticky.
 If you press the opposite direction while releasing the other direction, the padddle doesn't move right away.
 And if you release a direction while holding the other, the paddle stops.
 Improve it so it doesn't do this.